 His role here at Better is to oversee the output of the Creative Department and lead the BetterBrandBuilder™ process.
-He works closely with clients to gather the raw ingredients required to build their brand, then blends them and distills and crystallises all the disparate ideas into a sharp, concise and engaging brand position.
+He works closely with clients to gather the raw ingredients required to build their brand, then blends, distills and crystallises them all the disparate ideas into a sharp, concise and engaging brand position.
 After translating this into a concise brief for the team, he oversees the creative process to ensure it stays true to the original vision.

 John is here to answer seven challenging questions, discussing everything from his choice to become a Creative Director and his favourite project so far, to three of his favourite Twitter accounts!

 What made you dive into the world of branding, creative and design?

 My first job after university was as a Junior Designer at Zinc on the Microsoft account, producing animated GIF banners for the web.
 As simple and as dull as that sounds, it taught me lessons in how to communicate a marketing message in 3 or 4 frames, keep it interesting and work within tight constraints.

 My last job before Better was as Creative Director on Tresemmé, where my partner and I were in charge of all Print and TV advertising across the UK, US, Brazil, China and India.
 Responsibilities here ranged from rethinking the overarching template for the advertising to better fit with a new BCI, developing initial ad concepts from Unilever product strategy, scripting ads, creatively directing every aspect of the ads from music to casting, selecting directors and stylists, the shoot, voice recording and post production.

 Those sound like two massive extremes.
 But ultimately the core skillset of problem solving is the same: Figuring out how to engage a specific audience by saying the right thing, in the right way, at the right time, within very tight constraints.